There are different ways to create and maintain your API documentation in APITree.

 Using the APITree UI allows you to ...

-- create an API from scratch
+create an API from scratch

-- import an existing OpenAPI v2 / v3 file
+import an existing OpenAPI v2 / v3 file

 Login to your APITree account.
-In the top navigation click on the "
+In the top navigation click on the "+"

-sign and choose eigther
+sign and choose eigther Create new API or Import

 existing API.

-create a new API from scratch simply give your API a name.
+If you want to create a new API from scratch simply give your API a name.

 Tip: To directly start with some simple CRUD API endpoints it is recommended